DV

 Overview

 QLD and TQQQ are both leveraged ETFs tracking the Nasdaq-100 Index, issued by ProShares.
-QLD targets 2x daily performance while TQQQ targets 3x daily performance.
-Both are designed for tactical positions and intraday trading rather than buy-and-hold portfolios, due to daily reset mechanics that compound volatility over longer periods.
+QLD targets 2x daily performance; TQQQ targets 3x daily performance.
+The key distinction is leverage magnitude: TQQQ amplifies both gains and losses more aggressively, which affects volatility, decay risk, and suitability for different holding periods.

 How they differ